xzajyb/ByteScope/README.md

 2. **First-time Setup Wizard**
    - Client will show configuration wizard on first startup
-   - Paste the IP address from Step 1 into the "Server Address" input box
+   - Paste the IP address from Step 1 into the "Server Address" input box(The server address configuration can be reset in the client settings interface later, method: create a "设置.txt" file in the client directory and re-open the setting interface on the client side)
    - Click "Confirm" or "Connect" button

 3. **Connection Success**